-By invitation only to those competitors who have won two or more IASCA World Championships (or INAC) in any SQC class (or any Sound Quality class pre-SQC).
+• By invitation only to those competitors who have won an IASCA World Championships (or INAC) in any SQC class (or any Sound Quality class pre-SQC).
 Qualification for this class must be requested by sending an email to info@iasca.com with proof of past championship winning.